The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

-- Watusi Variety that you will come across in Burundi and Rwanda and the Kivu area of DR Congo.
-They have the massive and most extended horns of any Ankole Strain.
+- You will come across Watusi Variety in Burundi, Rwanda, and the Kivu area of DR Congo.
+They have the most massive and most extended horns of any Ankole Strain.
 They are not confused with the American breed, the Ankole-Watusi.

 - Ruzizi Variety from the Ruzizi valley, along the Ruzizi River between Lake Kivu and Lake Tanganyika, near DR Congo, Rwanda, and Burundi.
 They have long, sickle-shaped horns.
 The coat color is brown, but you might find red-and-white and black-and-white.

-- Bahima Variety is found from north-eastern DRC and across the border in north-western Uganda.
+- Bahima Variety is found in north-eastern DRC and across the border in north-western Uganda.
 They are the tallest Ankole Variety.

-- Bashi Variety is found in the southwest of Lake Kivu in eastern DR Congo.
+- Bashi Variety is located southwest of Lake Kivu in eastern DR Congo.

 Today Ankole Cows in Uganda – Rwanda – the Cattle of Kings are used for: